roman-milk/roman-milk.github.io/mothers-soldier-boy.md

  I was also thinking about bringing some of the lads home with me when I next came on leave.
 Imagine their faces when they saw my grandmother, mother, aunt and sister licking each other's shaven pussies and maybe fucking with rubber strap on cocks?

  I wondered if the female family members would go for that idea.
-Report_Story #1